- 1. Convert Video to DVD+

 Once you have downloaded and installed Wondershare UniConverter, go to the Burn tab, simply drag and drop your videos to the software as it support almost any type of files.
 If you wish to edit the videos like trimming, cropping, adding subtitles, etc., just click one of the Edit icons beside the video thumbnail.
-Preview your edits easily and in real-time so that any unsatisfied changes can be reset immediately.
+Preview edited video in real-time so that any unsatisfied changes can be reset immediately.

 Step 2 Select and customize DVD menu template.

-You can now choose your favorite template by clicking the right or left arrow from the provided list, besides, you can click Edit icon to customize the template by adding your own background picture and even music.
-Just name your DVD after that and select the quality, aspect ratio or etc for it.
+You can now choose your favorite template by clicking the right or left arrow from the provided list.
+Besides, you can click the Edit icon to customize the template by adding your own background picture and even music.
+Just name your DVD after that and select the quality, aspect ratio for it.

-Step 3 Burn Adobe Premiere videos to DVD.
+Step 3 Burn Adobe Premiere videos to DVD with UniConverter.